unvibe/unvibe/README.md

 > [!IMPORTANT]
-> This is a personal project made for one purpose: bring LLMs (AI assistants) to your local projects and files, so you can use them directly in your code editor or browser without needing to upload your files to a remote server.
+> This is a personal project made for one purpose: bring LLMs (AI assistants) to your local projects and files.
 > it has full access to your local files, with request-to-write permissions, so it can read your code, docs, and project structure.
 > Use it at your own risk, and only if you trust the code and the AI assistants it uses.